 Oxyfuel furnaces are usually designed as cross fired melting furnaces where the fuel used (mostly natural gas) is combusted together with oxygen.
 The greatest advantage is in the low energy consumption, since little nitrogen is used for combustion.

-In general all electric furnaces with a cold top are used for a production range of 5 – 50 t/d.
-It is possible to increase melting capacity up to 200 t/d and more with sufficient developing time.
+In general all electric furnaces with a cold top are used typically for a production range of 5 – 80 t/d.
+It is possible to increase melting capacity up to 200 t/d.
+More capacity is possible with sufficient developing time.
 For this furnace type energy is not supplied by means of fossil fuels, but exclusively by means of electric energy supplied by molybdenum electrodes.

 Float glass furnaces are the largest type, both with regard to dimensions and to the overall melting output.
 These furnaces are close to the limit of constructive possibilities.
 Furnace capacities are usually between 600 – 800 t/d.